July / August News 2014

 May / June News 2014

 Francisca Prieto: Underlined Exhibition Interview

-Francisca has consistently produced highly innovative and boundary breaking works that have excited visitors of shows such as the Royal Academy Summer Exhibition.
-Her ‘Between Folds’ series, using paper to create three dimensional wall hangings, often pushes the viewer’s perception of art and craft.
+Francisca has consistently produced highly innovative and boundary breaking works that have excited visitors to shows such as the Royal Academy Summer Exhibition.
+Her ‘Between Folds’ series, using paper to create three dimensional wall hangings, blurs the viewers perception of what the term art can mean.